 On Wednesday, the benchmark S&P 500 .SPX notched new record highs, inching closer to 5,000 points, as investors looked past uncertainty on the timing of interest rate cuts and jitters around the stability of some regional banks.

-The Nasdaq .IXIC on Thursday is about 2.8% away from breaching its all-time high hit in November 2021, driven by an ongoing rally in technology and tech-adjacent stocks.
+The Nasdaq .IXIC is about 2.8% away from breaching its all-time high hit in November 2021, driven by an ongoing rally in technology and tech-adjacent stocks.

-Keeping risk appetite in check, New York Community Bancorp NYCB.N lost 4.2% a day after the lender appointed a new executive chairman and said it could cut exposure to the troubled commercial real estate segment.
+New York Community Bancorp NYCB.N lost 7.7% a day after the lender sought to bolster investor confidence by appointing a new executive chairman and said it could cut exposure to the troubled commercial real estate segment.

-PayPal PYPL.O dropped 11.4% after a forecast of flat growth in adjusted profit for the current year, pushing the S&P 500 financial sector .SPSY down 0.9%.
+PayPal PYPL.O dropped 9.4% after a forecast of flat growth in adjusted profit for the current year overshadowed its market-beating earnings report, pushing the S&P 500 financial sector .SPSYdown 0.7%.

-Declining issues outnumbered advancers for a 1.14-to-1 ratio on the NYSE and advancing issues outnumbered decliners for a 1.41-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.51-to-1 ratio on the NYSE and a 1.13-to-1 ratio on the Nasdaq.

 Wall St rally https://tmsnrt.rs/3SvK1tY

-(Reporting by Johann M Cherian and Ankika Biswas in Bengaluru; Editing by Maju Samuel and Shounak Dasgupta)
+(Reporting by Johann M Cherian and Ankika Biswas in Bengaluru; Editing by Shounak Dasgupta and Maju Samuel)